Connect with us

 UK-based Bishopsgate Financial has closed its offices in London.
 Its CEO Mike Hampson says he has realised that staff only needs to meet a couple of times a month to operate.

-“As we were all pushed to work on new tools, we found that remote working worked really well for us.
+“As we were all pushed to work on new tools, we found that remote working worked well for us.
 We’ll meet on a bi-weekly basis, but we don’t need an office for that,” he said.

 Dan Bailey, the proprietor of Wikilawn, which operates a website where homeowners can find lawn care, said in an interview with AFP that he gave up his Austin, Texas, office a month after his workers began operating from home.